As an avid follower of political and social issues, Chris has developed strong insights into the world around him.

 Right from the start, America was a melting pot.
 People from many different cultures and backgrounds came together to form what is now the United States of America.
-We all know that it hasn't always been easy, there have been growing pains along the way.
-The injustice against Native Americans, slavery, the Civil War, two World Wars, the Civil Rights movement and the Vietnam War all left their mark on America.
+We all know that it hasn't always been easy, and there have been growing pains along the way.
+The injustice against Native Americans, slavery, the Civil War, two World Wars, the Civil Rights movement, and the Vietnam War all left their mark on America.

 So, What Happened?

 When I watch the news lately, all I see is a divided country.
-There is so much anger and tension in the air, angry protests are now a regular occurrence across the nation.
+There is so much anger and tension in the air and angry protests are now a regular occurrence across the nation.
 The media tells us that the rhetoric of Donald Trump's presidential campaign fueled this division in America, but is that the truth?
 Is President Donald Trump responsible for the hatred which is now so common across the country?

-Is President Trump The Great Divider?
+Is President Trump the Great Divider?

-Certainly the 2016 Election was unlike anything seen in my lifetime.
+Certainly the 2016 election was unlike anything seen in my lifetime.
 There were so many accusations thrown about on both sides.
 Add to that the media coverage and the commentary of numerous celebrities and we ended up with a plot line no script writer could conceive.

-Mass Protests After The Election
+Mass Protests After the 2016 Election

 The media continues to pour fuel on the fire.
 We are told that Clinton won the popular vote and the Electoral College is outdated and unfair.
 Then they claim Russia flooded the internet with fake news that influenced the election.
 Every action from President Trump seems to invoke a Constitutional Crisis.

-President Trump Is Not The Cause, He Is The Result
+President Trump Is Not the Cause, He Is the Result

 Thats right, America's unrest was not caused by President Trump.
 Our division has been building beneath the surface for years.
 It is the result of two very different philosophies each struggling to hold power.
 Each side feels as though their values and way of life is being threatened by the other.